 We are known world-wide for our iconic Temuka pottery, but our small township has plenty more to offer.

-5 things to see and do in and around Temuka
+6 of the best things to see and do in and around Temuka

 Temuka Pottery is world famous and we've been producing it since 1931.
 Temuka Pottery now features an array of colourful and fashionable designs, available to view and purchase at the Temuka Pottery Shop.
 The cafe attached to the shop does great food and coffee too.

 Just ask anyone in Temuka who flew first, Richard Pearse or the Wright Brothers, you are sure to get the right answer.